 Over the past 25 years, no category of “cosmetics” has seen change like sunscreens.
-None has created the scientific and regulatory debate, been subjected to more meetings and done more to confound industry, regulators and consumers.
+None has created the scientific and regulatory debate; done more to confound industry, regulators and consumers; been subjected to more meetings (and created more paperwork to shred)...
 This is due to a steep learning curve about these products, an ever-changing understanding of ultraviolet radiation, and an evolution in thinking about skin cancer as well as how to regulate sunscreens.
 Just when it seems that sunscreens have hit some kind of finality, something changes.

 Start by looking at how attitudes toward the sun have evolved.
 During this author's lifetime, consumers of Western nations have completely changed their views of the sun.
 There was a time when people streamed to the beach, armed only with a bottle of baby oil.
 The folklore was that this would somehow “maximize” one's tan.
 Most sun worshipers in the 1960s ended up looking like heavily basted roasted turkeys.
 Over the years, they traded their beautifully bronzed, youthful skin for deeply wrinkled, old-looking skin.
 Sadly, many died of malignant melanoma, the most severe type of skin cancer.

 Fast forward to today's confused and split society.
 On one hand, there are high rates of skin cancers; in response, sophisticated technologies have been developed to mitigate the sun’s UV rays.
 On the other hand, there are also cases of “sun phobia,” and consumers applying SPFs in winter months in low sun latitudes.
 And yet, a trip to Florida, California or the Mediterranean during the North American winter would find lounge chairs lined up, with rows of white bodies desperately trying to change color and return home with proof of a beach vacation.